 The need to account for deductible expenses is one requirement for which being a pack rat pays off.
 It can be a problem for those who throw away receipts and find it cumbersome to jot down things like mileage and expense transactions.

 Being able to deduct expenses for your business or household can be one of the bright sides of filing taxes.
-Those deductions can lead to a refund.
+Those deductions can lower your taxes and perhaps lead to a refund.

 But you must prove what you spent, says Karen M. Reed, director of communications for Citrus Heights, California-based TaxResources Inc.